 Root rot is easiest to identify by the color of the roots.
 Healthy roots appear firm, whitish, or cream-colored.
 Unhealthy roots appear dark brown, black, mushy, fall apart, or smell like decay.
 Other symptoms of root rot:

 - A large number of yellowing or smaller, pale-colored leaves

 - A lot of leaves wilting or falling off the plant (unseasonably)

 How Plants Get Root Rot

 Overwatering can happen for several reasons.
 The most common reasons are improper drainage and watering too frequently.
 Indoor plants are more susceptible to root rot than outdoor plants since water is more easily contained in the soil.

 How to Treat Root Rot

 Once established, root rot is hard to treat.
 The best you can do is remove the parts of the plant that are dying (including the roots) and provide it with fresh soil.
-If the root rot is widespread and has affected the majority of the plant's roots and foliage, then the plant may be beyond saving.
+If the root rot is widespread and has affected most of the plant's roots and foliage, the plant may be beyond saving.
 However, if the plant has any healthy roots left, it may be possible to rehabilitate it using the following steps.

 Remove the Plant’s Soil and Inspect Its Roots.